Skip to main content

 Affects one side of the vestibular system, often due to vestibular neuritis, surgical removal of tumors, or trauma.

-• Better prognosis with rehabilitation
+• Better prognosis with training

 • May develop compensatory strategies